James Webb telescope provides new view of Uranus

 PORTLAND, Ore.
 (KOIN) — After capturing the best photos of Neptune in decades in 2022, NASA has pointed the James Webb telescope’s high-powered lenses at the solar system’s other ice giant, Uranus.

-NASA says that the telescope’s “stunning” new view of Uranus, captured on Feb.
+NASA said the telescope’s “stunning” new view of Uranus, captured on Feb.
 6, provides a detailed look at the planet’s faint, rarely photographed rings.

 “The new image features dramatic rings as well as bright features in the planet’s atmosphere,” NASA announced on April 6.
 “The Webb data offer exquisite sensitivity for the faintest dusty rings, which have only ever been imaged by two other facilities: the Voyager 2 spacecraft as it flew past the planet in 1986, and the Keck Observatory with advanced adaptive optics.”